Christine Darby // Published: October 2014 // Updated: August 2024

 Draw rough sketches of what you have in mind.
 These are often called “wireframes.”
 While your web designer or project manager may provide you with more formal wireframes, it’s helpful to put your ideas down on paper.
 This will help designers and content writers to better understand your vision.

-Note, for small sites this step is often not necessary.
+Note that for small sites this step is often not necessary.

 Step 9: Work with web professionals